Logo

 Folding in Ingredients

-Even with careful measurement and attention to technique, it’s not uncommon for cake batter to need a little adjustment to achieve the perfect consistency.
+Even with proper measurement and technique, it is not uncommon for cake batter to require a bit of adjustment to get the right consistency.
 If the batter is too thick, you can add a small amount of liquid, such as milk or water, to thin it out.
-Conversely, if the batter is too thin, you can add a bit more flour to thicken it up.
-It’s important to make these adjustments gradually, adding small amounts at a time and mixing thoroughly after each addition until the desired consistency is reached.
+On the other hand, if the batter is too runny, a little more flour can be added to thicken it up.
+These adjustments should be made gradually, adding a little at a time and then mixing well after each addition until the desired consistency is reached.

 Troubleshooting Common Consistency Issues